Anteex/drop2comp-v2/src/content/privatepolicy_ru.md

 When you interact with our services, we collect the information that you choose to share with us.
 For example, our services require you to set up an account, so we need to collect a few important details about you, such as a unique username you’d like to go by, an email address.

-Of course, you’ll also provide us whatever information you send through the services, such as pictures or others files.
+Of course, you’ll also provide us whatever information you send through the services, such as files you send.
 Keep in mind that the users you send any content to can always save that content or copy it outside the app.
 So, the same common sense that applies to the Internet at large applies to Drop2comp as well: don’t share content that you wouldn’t want someone to save or share.

 It probably goes without saying, but we’ll say it anyway: When you contact Drop2comp Support or communicate with us in any other way, we’ll collect whatever information you volunteer.